CartoDB/documentation/app/content/carto-user-manual/maps/map-styles.md

 ## Map styles

-When styling maps, you can style your geometry using different settings.
-By default, the CARTO Builder styles by fixed values for size and solid colors.
+When styling map visualizations, you can style your geometry using different settings.
+By default, CARTO Builder styles by fixed values for size and solid colors.
 The following sections list the different styling options that you can set for your map.
-Some of them are available depending on the type of layer (point, line, polygon, etc.).
+Note that some of them are only available depending on the type of geometry layer (point, line, polygon, etc.).

-To style your layers, expand the *layer settings panel*.
+To style your layers, expand the *Layer settings panel*.

 ![Map layers settings](/img/cloud-native-workspace/maps/map_layer_setting(new).png)

 ### FILL COLOR

-When activated, geo shapes are filled in with colors.
+When activated, geometry shapes are filled in with colors.
 By default, Builder assigns a **predefined fill color**.
 You can change it by clicking the *Fill* button where the default color is displayed, and then selecting the new predefined color using the *color picker*.

 ![Map style fill color](/img/cloud-native-workspace/maps/map_style_fill_color.png)

-You can explore additional fill color features by clicking the *three dots* icon:
+You can explore additional fill color features by clicking on the *three dots* icon:

 ![Map style fill additional features](/img/cloud-native-workspace/maps/map_style_fill_feature.png)

-- **Color based on**: When styling maps, you can assign color based on a field from your dataset(s).
+- **Color based on**: When styling maps, you can assign a color based on the values from a field from your data source.

     1. Click the *Color based on* button.
 Select a field from your dataset to style your layer.
 In this example, we style our layer based on the "population" field.

     ![Map fill style based on field](/img/cloud-native-workspace/maps/map_style_fill_based_on.png)

-	The color ramp is applied to our layer, so now we can analyze areas with higher/lower population.
+	A color ramp is applied to our layer, so now we can analyze areas with higher/lower population.

     ![Map fill style based on field result](/img/cloud-native-workspace/maps/map_style_fill_based_on_result.png)

     2. By default, Builder assign a **predefined color palette**.
 You can change it by clicking the *Fill* button where the default ramp color is displayed, and then selecting the new predefined color palette.
-Predefined palettes comes in diverging, sequential, and qualitative types.
+Predefined palettes come in diverging, sequential, and qualitative types.

 	![fill color predefined palette](/img/cloud-native-workspace/maps/map_style_fill_based_on_color_predefined_palette.png)

 	You can also design a **custom palette**.
 To activate this option, toggle on *custom palette*.
 Click on each color to pick a new color either by clicking on the color picker or inputting HEX/RGB values.
-Colors steps can be added, removed, or shuffled.
+Color steps can be added, removed, or shuffled.

     ![Map style fill color custom palette](/img/cloud-native-workspace/maps/map_style_fill_based_on_custom_color_palette_toogle.png)![Map style fill color custom palette.png](/img/cloud-native-workspace/maps/map_style_fill_based_on_custom_color_palette.png)